Sonnenweg (Alpen tower - Käserstatt)

 - 40 / 100

-First, a leisurely gondola ride takes you to the Alpen tower.
-There you will also find the highest restaurant on the Hasliberg at 2,250 metres above sea level.
-The fantastic 360° panoramic view that extends far beyond the Bernese Oberland and Central Switzerland's high Alps impresses again and again.
-This is where the Sun Trail starts.
-The well-developed panorama trail leads over the idyllic Häggen.
-From Häggen it continues to Käserstatt, where the hike ends.
+First, a comfortable gondola ride takes you up to the Alpen tower.
+There you will find the highest restaurant on the Hasliberg at 2,250 metres above sea level.
+The fantastic 360° panoramic view far beyond the Bernese Oberland and Central Swiss Alps never fails to impress.
+The Sun Trail starts from here and leads past diverse flora and over alpine pastures.
+The well-maintained Panorama Trail leads over idyllic Hägen.
+From Hägen, always with a view of the mountains, the trail continues to Käserstatt, where the hike ends.

 Alpen Tower - Hinder Tschuggi - Mägisalp - Leitistöck - Käserstatt